GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
+A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.

-~ Alan Turing
+~ Ivan Sutherland
 <pre>

 </pre>